Baby house wren peeking out of a bird house

 Image Credit: Depositphotos.

-Different birds prefer to feed at different heights, just like we all have our favorite spots at the dinner table.
-Set up feeding stations at various levels—some near the ground for juncos and doves, others higher up for chickadees and finches.
-This creates a welcoming environment for all types of feathered visitors.
+Different birds like to feed at different heights.
+Just like we all have our favorite spots at the dinner table!
+Set up feeding stations at different heights.
+Some close to the ground for juncos and doves, and some higher for chickadees and finches.
+This invites all different kinds of bird visitors!

 5. Keep Those Feeders Clean